Honoring Women’s History Month 2025

 • Lucille Ball was the first woman to own a major studio.

-• Madame Curie was the first woman to win the Nobel Prize.
+• Shirley Chisholm was the first African American woman elected to Congress.

 • Sally Ride became the first woman to travel to space.